St. Cloud and the Greater Central Florida

 An indoor scene showing a woman in a green shirt standing by a window, adjusting the blinds to block out the sun.
 In the foreground, a young boy sits cross-legged on the tile floor, looking upward while holding a small blue handheld fan to stay cool.

-You have made the call and help is on the way.
+You've made the call, and help is on the way.
 What you do in the next hour matters for both your family's safety and the condition of your system.
-St. Cloud afternoon storms can slow a technician's travel time, so knowing how to manage the heat inside is worth doing right.
+St. Cloud's afternoon storms can sometimes slow a technician's travel time, so knowing how to manage the indoor heat properly is crucial.

-- Turn the thermostat off completely.
+- Turn your thermostat completely off.
 Do not leave it running in cooling mode if the system is struggling.

 - Switch to fan-only mode if your thermostat allows it.
-This moves air without straining a damaged compressor.
+This circulates air without straining a potentially damaged compressor.

 Keep your home as cool as possible:

 - Close blinds and curtains on sun-facing windows.
-Direct sun through glass heats a room fast.
+Direct sunlight through glass heats a room very quickly.

-- Shut interior doors and concentrate your family in the fewest, lowest rooms in the house.
-Heat rises, so lower floors stay cooler longer.
+- Shut interior doors and gather your family in the fewest, lowest rooms in the house.
+Heat rises, so lower floors tend to stay cooler longer.

-- Avoid using the oven, dryer, or any appliance that generates heat.
+- Avoid using the oven, dryer, or any other appliance that generates heat.

 Move vulnerable family members to safety:

-- If you have elderly family members, young children, or pets, move them to a cooled vehicle or a neighbor's home while you wait.
+- If you have elderly family members, young children, or pets, consider moving them to a cooled vehicle or a neighbor's home while you wait.

-- The lowest floor of your home is your best option if leaving is not possible.
+- The lowest floor of your home remains your best option if leaving isn't possible.

 - Locate your indoor unit's model number and write it down.
-It is usually on a label inside the air handler door.
+It's usually on a label inside the air handler door.

 - Have your last service date available if you know it.
-This helps the technician diagnose faster.
+This information helps the technician diagnose the problem faster.

 How Homeowners Insurance Applies to Emergency AC Repairs